-Fixed Pay Base salary Executive Director's role, experience and performa from relevant comparator groups, taking into account the ance as well as the average increases for the broader GSK follows: Sir Andrew Witty - £1,114,500; Simon Dingemans - 105 Other benefits Principally healthcare, car, personal financial advice ce, life assurance, assignment and travel expenses.
-105 Pension UK Executives plans, which have been closed to new entrants single been limited to 2% per annum.
-Otherwise, GSK or nd certain other UK Executives are members of legacy final salary ce 2001.
-From 2013, increases in pensionable earnings have berates a defined contribution plan for UK Executives.
+Fixed Pay Base salary Executive Director's role, experience and performa from relevant comparator groups, taking into account the ance as well as the average increases for the broader GSK follows: Sir Andrew Witty - $\pounds1,114,500$ ; Simon Dingemans - 105 Other benefits Principally healthcare, car, personal financial advice e, life assurance, assignment and travel expenses.
+105 Pension UK Executives plans, which have been closed to new entrants sind been limited to 2% per annum.
+Otherwise, GSK op nd certain other UK Executives are members of legacy final salary ce 2001.
+From 2013, increases in pensionable earnings have perates a defined contribution plan for UK Executives.
 Simon contributions but instead receives cash in lieu of contributions.
-106 US Executives GSK operates the Cash Balance Pension Plan, and the GSK 401(k) Plan, a savings scheme.
+106 US Executives Cash Balance Pension Plan and the Executive Sup GSK operates the Cash Balance Pension Plan, and the GSK 401(k) Plan, a savings scheme.
 The Supplemental Cash Balance Pension Plan and the Executive Supplemental Savings Plan (ESSP), a savings scheme, are open to Dr Moncef Slaoui and certain other US Executives to accrue benefits above US Government limits imposed on the 401(k) Plan and the Cash Balance Pension Plan.
-Pay for perform ance Safeguards and risk management The company has long standing clawback and malus arrangements under its LTI and bonus plans for Executive Directors and other Executives that enable the company to recover sums paid or withhold the payment of any sum, on the occurrence of a triggering event (e.g. significant misconduct by way of violation of regulation, law, or a significant GSK policy, such as the Code of Conduct).
-Annual bonus The target and maximum bonus opportunities for the Executive Directors are as follows: Target Maximum % of % of salary CEO 125 200 CFO 80 180 Chairman, Global Vaccines 85 200 The majority of the bonus is based on achievement of challenging financial targets (core Group/business unit operating profit and core Group profit before interest and tax) as agreed by the Board and the Committee Individual performance against pre-determined personal objectives 107 Deferred Annual Bonus Plan (DABP) Individuals must defer 25%, and may defer up to a total of 50%, of any bonus earned.
-Deferred bonuses may be matched up to one-for-one subject to performance criteria. onus earned. three equally weighted performance measures over a three ched up to year period: Performance Share Plan (PSP) The performance share awards for the Executive Directors are as follows: specified margin. † Against a comparator group comprising GSK and nine other pharmaceutical companies based on a vesting schedule of 30% vesting at median, rising to 100% vesting for upper quartile performance.
+Pay for perform ance Safeguards and risk management Directors and other Executives that enable the cor lus arrangements under its LTI and bonus plans for Executive npany to recover sums paid or withhold the payment of any significant misconduct by way of violation of regulation, law, or a uct).
+113 Annual bonus The target and maximum bonus opportunities for the Executive Directors are as follows:Target % ofMaximum % of \$ % of \$ salaryCEO125200CFO80180Chairman, Global Vaccines85200 The majority of the bonus is based on achievement of challenging financial targets (core Group/business unit operating profit and core Group profit before interest and tax) as agreed by the Board and the Committee Individual performance against pre-determined personal objectives 107 Deferred Annual Bonus Plan (DABP) Individuals must defer 25%, and may defer up to a total of 50%, of any bonus earned.
+Deferred bonuses may be matched up to one-for-one subject to performance criteria.
+PSP and DAPB matching awards are based on the following three equally weighted performance measures over a three-year period: R&amp;D new product performance; Adjusted free cash flow; and Relative TSR.
+25% vests at threshold, rising to 100% for stretching performance exceeding the set threshold by a 109 to 110 Performance Share Plan (PSP) The performance share awards for the Executive Directors are as follows: % of salary CEO 600 CFO 400 Chairman, Global Vaccines 500 Performance exceeding the set threahold by a specified margin.
+Against a comparator group comprising GSK and nine other pharmaceutical companies based on a vesting schedule of 30% vesting at median, rising to 100% vesting for upper quartile performance.
 PSP awards are subject to a three-year performance period and an additional two-year vesting period.
 109 to 110